OpenMDAO/Aviary/README.md

 ## Installation

-The simplest installation method for development is an "editable mode" install with ``pip`` in your terminal:
+The simplest installation method for users is to install via pip.
+Once you have cloned the Aviary repo, change directories into the top-level Aviary folder (not within the `aviary` folder) and run the following command:

-    pip install -e .
+    pip install .

-This installs the package in the current environment such that changes to the Python code don't require re-installation.This command should be performed while in the folder containing ``setup.py``.
+If you want to also run the Aviary test suite (this is not strictly necessary), you can instead run:

+    pip install .[test]

+If you also want to install all packages used for the Aviary tests _and_ external subsystem examples, you can instead run:

+    pip install .[all]

 ## Documentation